nyantec/narwhal/README.md

 container isolation based on networking namespaces.

-The solution proposed by `narwhal` is to just have a virtual ethernet device and networking namespace per container and to just only IPv4 and IPv6 (layer 3) routing between containers and the outside world.
+The solution proposed by `narwhal` is to just have a virtual ethernet device and networking namespace per container and simply route IPv4 and IPv6 (layer 3) packets between containers and the outside world.

 It is common knownledge to most operators how to work with [iptables](http://www.netfilter.org/projects/iptables/) and